tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 ## Part 2: Communities of Practice

-### 2.1 Learning Happens in Communities
+### 2.1 Learning Happens in Networks

-Learning is a doing word (to paraphrase Massive Attack).
-We know that learning happens best in communities:
+Learning is a doing word[^mezzanine].
+We know that learning happens best in networks and communities:

+[^mezzanine]: To paraphrase Massive Attack: [Love, love is a verb / Love is a doing word](https://www.youtube.com/watch?v=u7K72X4eo_s)

 <blockquote class="quoteback" darkmode="" data-title="Learning networks in practice" data-author="Stephen Downes" cite="https://nrc-publications.canada.ca/eng/view/accepted/?id=fa5f5f4d-b6c8-4dac-ab6e-49b75570f988">
 <span>Learning, in other words, occurs in communities, where the practice of learning is the participation in the community.
 A learning activity is, in essence, a conversation undertaken between the learning and other members of the community.</span>